 The Online Community for Culver City – The New Scene

-Today the question is: Do you know where in Culver City these colorful poles are?
+Today the question is: Do you know where in Culver City this vine-covered wall is?
 If you know, enter your response in the comments box of this post.

 If your answer fails to appear in the comments section immediately, fear not!
 So more people can play, I'll hold all the responses until the following Thursday, when I'll reveal them.